 - Creative, varied writing exercises with clearly defined expectations.

 - Incremental lessons that built upon previously learned material.

 - Writing checklists to help students edit their own work.

 - A simple evaluation tool to help us objectively grade final drafts.

 WriteShop Is Born

-Two years later, when our class waiting list soared to 50, parents started asking us to write a teacher’s guide and turn our ideas into a curriculum so they could teach it at home.
+Two years later, when the class waiting list soared to 50, parents started asking us to write a teacher’s guide and turn our ideas into a curriculum they could teach at home.
 Eventually, we bit the bullet and developed what would become our flagship curriculum: WriteShop I and II for junior high and high school.